MaheshPrasanthGovind/DNA-Sequence-Analyzer/README.md

-## Try out the app using the code : [DNA Analyzer](https://dna-sequence-analyzer-jtfw9gugp75euqd7toaqhn.streamlit.app)
+## 🧬🧬Try out the app using the code : [DNA Analyzer](https://dna-sequence-analyzer-vfmvsxbymh2vcbwmnaf2up.streamlit.app/)
 # 🧬 DNA Sequence Analyzer (Streamlit App)

 A web-based DNA analysis tool built using Python, BioPython, and Streamlit.
 It performs: